Independent film: Exploitation boom and the MPAA rating system

 In 1968, a young filmmaker named George A. Romero shocked audiences with Night of the Living Dead, a new kind of intense and unforgiving independent horror film.
 This film was released just after the abandonment of the production code, but before the adoption of the MPAA rating system.
 As such, it was the first and last film of its kind to enjoy a completely unrestricted screening, in which young children were able to witness Romero's new brand of highly realistic gore.
 This film would help to set the climate of independent horror for decades to come, as films like The Texas Chain Saw Massacre (1974) and Cannibal Holocaust (1980) continued to push the envelope.

 With the production code abandoned and violent and disturbing films like Romero's gaining popularity, Hollywood opted to placate the uneasy filmgoing public with the MPAA ratings system, which would place restrictions on ticket sales to young people.
-Unlike the production code, this rating system posed a threat to independent films in that it would affect the number of tickets they could sell and cut into the grindhouse cinema's share of the youth market.
+Unlike the production code, this rating system posed a threat to independent films in that it would affect the number of tickets they could sell and cut into the grindhouse theaters' share of the youth market.
 This change would further widen the divide between commercial and non-commercial films.

-However, having a film audience-classified is strictly voluntary for independents and there's no legal impediment to releasing movies on an unrated basis.
-However, unrated movies face obstacles in marketing because media outlets such as TV channels, newspapers and websites often place their own restrictions on movies that don't come with a built-in national rating in order to avoid presenting movies to inappropriately young audiences.
+However, having a film audience-classified is strictly voluntary for independents and there is no legal impediment to releasing movies on an unrated basis.
+However, unrated movies face obstacles in marketing because media outlets, such as TV channels, newspapers and websites, often place their own restrictions on movies that do not come with a built-in national rating, in order to avoid presenting movies to inappropriately young audiences.